Our Top Pick for Bulk Email

 From $15/mo

-Mailtrap offers dedicated IPs, throttling, auto warm-up, and advanced deliverability features alongside drill-down reporting and per-mailbox-provider stats [citation:1].
-What makes it genuinely different: Mailtrap includes a separate bulk sending stream alongside its transactional stream, and offers a sandbox environment that lets developers inspect and debug emails across staging, development, and QA environments before they ever reach a real inbox [citation:1].
+Mailtrap offers dedicated IPs, throttling, auto warm-up, and advanced deliverability features alongside drill-down reporting and per-mailbox-provider stats.
+What makes it genuinely different: Mailtrap includes a separate bulk sending stream alongside its transactional stream, and offers a sandbox environment that lets developers inspect and debug emails across staging, development, and QA environments before they ever reach a real inbox.

 Best for: Product companies sending at high volume who need both deliverability performance and a dev-friendly testing environment.